Students have the opportunity to participate in various extra activities if they meet the academic and behavioral criteria.

 Reading Olympics is a middle school reading competition, where students from grades 4-5 and 6-8 work as teams to read books from a provided list.
 The students meet once a week, starting in October during lunch recess, to discuss the books and practice for the competition.
 In the Spring, the teams compete against other schools on their knowledge of the books.
 Every team is awarded ribbons based on the number of questions they answer correctly.
 The competition helps to further encourage a love of reading, while working in a competitive team setting.

-School Newspaper (grades 5-8)
+School Newspaper (Grades 5-8)

 The Newspaper Club is a student-run publication consisting of articles and interviews written by students in grades 5 through 8.
 The club meets twice a month to collaborate, research, and edit finished work.
 The Paw Print is published twice a school year and distributed school-wide.
 To review all past issues of The Paw Print, please click on the link below!